eizoflexscan/docker-rstudio-server/README.md

 # docker-rstudio-server

-This image is based on [bigboards/docker-rstudio-server](https://github.com/bigboards/docker-rstudio-server "bigboards/docker-rstudio-server") originally developed by KoenR3for workshops using RStudio.
+This image is based on [bigboards/docker-rstudio-server](https://github.com/bigboards/docker-rstudio-server "bigboards/docker-rstudio-server") originally developed by KoenR3 for workshops using RStudio as X instances on [Bigboard](www.bigboards.io).
 It currently uses the Rstudio Server community edition so there is no load-balancing.

-The image is meant to be run as X instances on a bigboard.

-hjhj

 # A f[Bigboard](www.bigboards.io "Hex Bigboards")